Ensure only the most up-to-date and healthy devices can access your applications.

 To truly protect every application, visibility is critical.
 Duo provides insight into every device that's accessing your information — whether it's a personal device or corporate-owned.
 You can access that information easily and at any time with extensive user and device reports, available through Duo’s Admin Panel.

-Using Duo's logs and reports, you can create custom access policies based on different parameters to fit your security needs.
+Using Duo's logs, reports, or Trust Monitor events, you can create custom access policies based on different parameters to fit your security needs.
 For example, with Duo's privileged user control, you can block any devices running an older version of Flash or Internet Explorer from accessing your applications.

 You can also protect against vulnerabilities that exploit known software flaws on your users’ risky devices to install malware or get access to company applications by automatically blocking them with Duo’s Endpoint Remediation.